Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Introduction

-An important aspect is that most current approaches, including the above, restrict parameters based on the assumption that an increase in uncertainty\footnote{Throughout the remainder of this paper, for simplicity, we refer to the range of the interval as representing uncertainty.} of a regressor (i.e., input) leads to greater uncertainty in the dependent variable or regressand; however, there are plausible cases in the real world where this positive correlation does not hold.
-For example, in cyber-security, uncertainty around the vulnerability of a system may lead to certainty in the need to invest resources into controls and thus mitigating the risk of the system being compromised, that is, a negative correlation.
-Similarly, in a multivariate case, consider an economics example, where greater uncertainty in future product prices and interest rates may cause more certainty in respect to present consumption choices.
+An important aspect is that most current approaches, including the above, restrict parameters based on the assumption that an increase in uncertainty\footnote{Throughout the remainder of this paper, for simplicity, we refer to the range of the interval as representing uncertainty as a general term capturing vagueness, lack of information, etc.} of a regressor (i.e., input) leads to greater uncertainty in the dependent variable or regressand.
+However, there are plausible cases in the real world where this positive correlation does not hold.
+For example, in cyber-security, uncertainty around the vulnerability of a system may lead to certainty in the need to invest resources into controls---thus mitigating the risk of the system being compromised, that is, a negative correlation.
+Similarly, in a multivariate case, consider an economics example; greater uncertainty in future product prices and interest rates may cause more certainty with respect to present consumption choices.

-For illustration, Fig.~\ref{fig1} presents a synthetic example of two interval-valued data sets where in Set-1, the range (uncertainty) of the regressand, $Y$ increases with the range of regressor, $X$---the more common case as outlined above, e.g., price of cars vs their horsepower.
-In contrast, for Set-2, the range of regressand, $Y$ increases irrespective of the range of regressor, $X$---a less common case, e.g., the wealth of people in respect to their age.
-Both examples will be discussed in detail in Section~\ref{subsec:syn_results}.
+For illustration, Figs.~\ref{fig1}(a) and~\ref{fig11}(a) show a synthetic example of two IV data sets.
+Here, in Set-1 (Fig.~\ref{fig1}(a)), the position (center) and range (uncertainty) of the regressand, $Y$ increases with the position (center) and range (e.g. the uncertainty) of regressor, $X$---that is, they vary in unison---this reflects the most common case as outlined above, e.g., the price of cars vs their horsepower.
+In contrast, for Set-2 (Fig.~\ref{fig11}(a)), the range (uncertainty) of the regressand, $Y$ increases irrespective of the range (uncertainty) of the regressor, $X$.
+This reflects a less common scenario, e.g., the wealth of people with respect to their age.
+The relationships between the variables in each figure are captured through Interval Regression Graphs (\emph{IRG}s) in Figs.~\ref{fig1}(b) and~\ref{fig11}(b) respectively. \emph{IRG}s will be introduced in detail in Section~\ref{sec:methodology.IRG}, but for now, note how Fig.~\ref{fig1}(b) shows a gentle increase in the range of the dependent variable ($2Y^r$) for an increase in the range of the independent variable ($2X^r$) for Set-1, while Fig.~\ref{fig11}(b) shows, as expected, no such change for Set-2.
+The \emph{IRG}s also highlight the much less drastic increase in range of Set-1's dependent variable that is attributed to an increase in the position of the independent variable ($X^c$), compared to Set-2, in which variance in regressand range ($2Y^r$) is attributed solely to regressor position ($X^c$).